 The Seven Habits of Miserable Couples

 - Unhappy couples criticize.
 Criticism is an attack on another person’s character.
-According to relationship expert John Gotman, criticism is a marriage killer.
-It is so deadly that he refers to it one of, “The Four Horsemen of the Apocalypse.”
+According to relationship expert John Gottman, criticism is a marriage killer.
+It is so deadly that he refers to it as one of “The Four Horsemen of the Apocalypse.”

 - Unhappy couples blame.
 Blaming says, “You caused the problem, and you need to fix it.”
 In blaming, there is no collaboration.
 Blaming obliterates teamwork by demanding that the other person take full responsibility.

 - Unhappy couples complain.
 Complaining magnifies the problem.
 In fact, the more a couple complains, the bigger the problem appears.
-Miserable don’t emphasize solutions.
+Miserable couples don’t focus on solutions.
 Instead, they spend the majority of their time venting.